 - Required research supplies (including lab expenses).

 - Payments to Human Subjects: departmental and IRB approval required (limits will apply).

 - Research-related photocopying.

 “Over two summers studying herbivore diets in Mozambique and Kenya, I learned how connected everything is.
-I hope to pursue a career in environmental research or conservation and my experiences with PEI gave me the skills and the mindset I need to do so.”
+I hope to pursue a career in environmental research or conservation and my experiences with HMEI gave me the skills and the mindset I need to do so.”

 Expenses Not Covered